 Indeed, a little shaggy can be sexy.
 If you have natural wave to your hair, this is an excellent option to create style with a longer length.
 You can play with wearing your bangs forward, off to the side, or pushed back.
 Wear the style full around your face or tuck the sides behind your ears.
 Longer lengths allow you to switch up your style all with the same haircut.
 Your stylist should cut long layers for movement with the sides slightly shorter, graduating into a longer nape length.
 This style should be pretty low maintenance for you; however, longer lengths can show off oil more easily.
-To prevent greasy looking hair, be sure to wash your hair regularly and condition the ends, as you will be prone to split ends with longer lengths.
-Work in a light hold grooming cream to control and style.

 Long hair can make a great statement, but essentially, long hair is old hair.
 As it ages, hair is prone to environment damage, split ends and breakage.
 Eliminate the chances of damage by taking care of your tresses.
 Hydrate the hair with a moisturizing shampoo and conditioner.
 Do not skip out on the conditioner when you have longer hair.
 If you happen to be prone to oily build up on your scalp, then replace a cream rinse out conditioner with a light spray leave-in one that you use only on the ends of your hair.

 To get this look, blow dry hair and, after your hair is dry, add a few drops of a liquid shine product into your hands and work through your hair.
 We recommend Reflections Liquid Shine ($19), which doubles as a heat-protectant.

 Tidy and Parted on the Side